 Options After An Assault

-Being raped or sexually assaulted is a horrific and traumatizing experience.
-However, YOU ARE NOT ALONE.
-Talk to someone you trust.
-Tell them what happened and talk about your feelings.
-Talking to someone you trust is important because it is often your first step in healing.
+Being raped or sexually assaulted is an incredibly traumatizing experience.
+However, you are not alone.
+You may want to talk someone you trust.
 You may want to talk to a friend, family member or rape crisis advocate.
-Getting emotional support through counseling, therapy, or a support group can assist you in dealing with this trauma and can facilitate the road to recovery and healing.
+Getting emotional support through talking with an advocate, meeting with a therapist, or attending a support group can assist you in dealing with this trauma and can facilitate the road to recovery and healing.
 HOPE Works advocates are available to help you get in touch with a therapist or support group that fits your needs.
-YOU CAN SURVIVE THIS.

 Seek Medical Attention

-A medical exam after an assault is recommended to:
+A medical exam after an assault gives the option to:

 - Detect and treat injuries

-- Discuss the possibility of sexually transmitted infections and pregnancy and provide treatment
+- Discuss and preventatively treat for sexually transmitted infections and/or pregnancy

-- Discuss your risk of having contracted HIV from the assault, and possibly offer you HIV prophylaxis
+- Discuss your risk of HIV transmission from the assault, and the possibility of HIV prophylaxis

-- Gather medical evidence if you choose to report.
+- Gather medical evidence in the event that you choose to report.

-If you report a sexual assault in Chittenden County, your case will most likely be handled by the Chittenden Unit for Special Investigations (CUSI).
+If you report a sexual assault in Chittenden County to law enforcement, your case will most likely be handled by the Chittenden Unit for Special Investigations (CUSI).
 The detectives at CUSI are trained to handle sexual assault and abuse cases.
-If you file a report, you will be asked to give a detailed account of the assault, but your report is not a commitment to go to court.
+If you file a report, you will be asked to give a detailed account of the assault--your report is not a commitment to go to court.
 A HOPE Works advocate is available to answer your questions and help you with the process of reporting to the police.
 People who meet certain criteria may also be eligible for legal representation as they consider their legal options and/or participate in the prosecution of the offender.
 Advocates are also available to accompany and support you to court dates.
-You can reach the Chittenden Unit for Special Investigations at 802-652-6800.